 - Rheumatoid arthritis

-Additionally, chronic aspiration of food, drink or saliva as a result of another health condition may lead to the development of lung tissue damage and IPF.
+Additionally, chronic aspiration of food, drinks, or saliva as a result of another health condition may lead to the development of lung tissue damage and IPF.

-Some medications used in the treatment of other health conditions may also trigger IPF, as a result of damage to the lung tissue.
+Some medications that are used in the treatment of other health conditions may also trigger IPF, as a result of damage to the lung tissue.
 These medications may include:

 - Cytotoxic drugs (e.g. methotrexate or cyclophosphamide)